Marcin-99/Python-developer-recruitment-project/README.md

 # Python-developer-recruitment-project

+To run the code (Chapter 2) you need to have sqlalchemy installed. pip install sqlalchemy

 ***Chapter 1***

 To test the class "Car", type in this code in the same file where a class is located: